“Life here is something to remember”

 Boys’ Trail’s End

-Located 12 miles east of Estes Park, the Trail’s Ends are self-contained.
-BTE is an 85-acre ranch bordered by wilderness land along Fox Creek.
+Located 12 miles east of Estes Park in Glen Haven, the Trail’s Ends are self-contained.
+BTE is an almost 300-acre ranch bordered by wilderness land along the North Fork Big Thompson River.
 BTE has sixteen Conestoga wagons, its own boathouse, lodge, dining hall, and other facilities, including Barns, craft shop, and archery/riflery ranges.

 The age range at the Trail’s Ends provides a strong sense of camp unity with a mature and nurturing family feel.
 Our campers at BTE and GTE feel the added strength of the friendships that develop in a setting modeled after the pioneer days of the rugged West.
 Both TEs offer a strong and loving support system that’s so important during your teen years because you’re able to rely on your peers and counselors and gain a greater sense of independence.
 Some campers apply to be a Camper in Leadership Training (CILT) seeking additional responsibilities and leadership experience in their final summer at camp.